peterdesmet/deer-analysis/README.md

-# deer-analysis
-Analysis of deer population in Flanders
+# Analysis of deer population in Flanders

+Preliminary analysis of deer population in Flanders by Peter Desmet

+## Collaborators

+- Peter Desmet